fomightez/indraniel_fqgrep-binder/README.md

 ## Related utilities

-- Patmatch

-	[Patmatch](https://github.com/fomightez/patmatch-binder) will run on fasta to find matches to patterns.
-Patmatch supports IUPAC and mismatch insertions, deletions, and substitutions that I haven't seen fqgrep support. (see about 'indraniel/fqgrep' below for more on that.)

-	And so if you need to allow mismatches with numbers of insertions, deletions, and substitutions, see more about Patmatch [here](https://github.com/fomightez/patmatch-binder).

 - Fulcrum Genomics' fqgrep

 	Fulcrum Genomics' fqgrep is more developed and in some ways more full-featured than Indraniel Das' fqgrep.
 	See more about it and try it in MyBinder-served sessions [here](https://github.com/fomightez/fqgrep-binder).
 	My understanding is that is more restrictive than Indraniel Das' fqgrep in how you can specify mismatches, at this time.

+- Patmatch

+	[Patmatch](https://github.com/fomightez/patmatch-binder) will run on FASTA to find matches to patterns.
+Patmatch supports IUPAC and mismatch insertions, deletions, and substitutions that I haven't seen Fulcrum Genomics' fqgrep support.

+	And so if you need to allow mismatches with numbers of insertions, deletions, and substitutions, see more about Patmatch [here](https://github.com/fomightez/patmatch-binder).